staceygillespie/DreamBig/content/dreambox.md

 ### MOBILE ORGANIZATION

 * With your crafts in one mobile cabinet you can move them to a new location if needed -- living room, kitchen, etc.
-* Mine are in part of my office and also in a dedicated sewing room
+* Mine are in part of my office and also in my dedicated sewing room (2nd DreamBox)
 * Use it for whatever is your passion: Paper crafts, art, sewing, yarn, home / virtual school, command center, home business, Lego collection, baking supplies, Warhammer...etc

 ### CUSTOMIZABLE